Boeing Insitu RQ-21 Blackjack: Operational history

 The U.S. Marine Corps deployed its first RQ-21A Blackjack system to Afghanistan in late April 2014.
 One Blackjack system is composed of five air vehicles, two ground control systems, and launch and recovery support equipment.
 It supports intelligence, surveillance, and reconnaissance (ISR) missions using multi-intelligence payloads including day and night full-motion video cameras, an infrared marker, a laser range finder, a communications relay package, and automatic identification system receivers.
 The models in Afghanistan were early operational capability (EOC) aircraft without shipboard software or testing.
 Deploying the aircraft on the ground was a method to detect and fix problems early to avoid delaying the project.
 The RQ-21 returned from its deployment on 10 September 2014 after flying nearly 1,000 hours in 119 days in theater.
 EOC Blackjacks will continue to be used for training, while completion of shipboard testing is planned to result in the system's first ship-based deployment in spring 2015.

-The Marine Corps declared Initial Operational Capability (IOC) for the RQ-21A Blackjack in January 2016.
 During the summer of 2016, MARSOC deployed the RQ-21A to Iraq.

-Full rate productions of the RQ-21A has been delayed because of serious system quality issues.
-The Office of the Secretary of Defense (OSD) issued reviews on the program in 2013, 2014, and 2015.
-The 2015 report indicates that many of these issues have not been resolved, despite OSD reporting issues in previous years.
-The 2015 report stated that the RQ-21A was "not operationally effective", "not operationally suitable", that the "system has exploitable cyber security vulnerabilities, and the overall assessment pointed out several major requirements failures.

 The fielding of the RQ-21A Blackjack unmanned aerial system achieved full operational capability in 2019.
 In March 2020, the RQ-21A Blackjack team at Patuxent River was awarded the NAVAIR Commander's Award for Platform Team With Highest Readiness.
 In April 2021, the Naval Supply Systems Command Weapon Systems Support (NAVSUP WSS) Unmanned Aerial Systems (UAS) Integrated Weapon System Team (IWST) was able to support the achievement of both 100% Mission Capable (MC) and 100% Fully Mission Capable (FMC) rate for the UAS RQ-21A "Blackjack" platform; a feat rarely, if ever, seen by any Type Model Series.